domaindetails.com

 Massive exposure: When someone searches for a domain on GoDaddy or Namecheap and it's taken, they see your domain as a premium alternative.

-Example: You list CoffeeBlog.com on Afternic Fast Lane.
+Example: You list CoffeeBlog.com on Afternic Fast Transfer.
 Someone searches for CoffeeBlog.net on GoDaddy and it's taken.
 GoDaddy shows "CoffeeBlog.com is available for $3,500" with instant purchase option.

 2. Instant Transfer